vlang/vsl/examples/plot_annotated_pie_chart/README.md

 # Example - plot_annotated_pie_chart 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for creating an annotated pie chart.

 ## Instructions